trilogy-group/contently-xdomain-cookies/README.md

 It is also pre-configurd with an example scenario that shows usage across domains.
 It requires you to map the following domains to 127.0.0.1 in your hosts file: shared_cookie_test.com, shared_cookie_test2.com, and shared_cookie_iframe.com

 You can then see the example working by visiting http://shared_cookie_test.com:3001/test_page.html and shared_cookie_test2.com/test_page.html - take a look at the console output to see cookie behavior.

+When developing locally you can lint/test/build the library by running `gulp build`